hutor04/module-federation-fork/README.md

 			ii.
 Shared common library?
 		b.
 Styles interfering -> use css modules
 		c.
 Pass classname to MF, så home app can style externally
-	3. Why should I have StoreProvide around home-app?
-        a.
-Ok around home.
-But why around each MF? - so it works separately